mavenlink/alaska/README.md

 With this caching of the coffeescript compilation module, and the persistent nodejs compliation server process, we can reduce the roundtrip time for each coffeescript compilation down to several milliseconds (on average in mavenlinks primary rails application the roundtrip time is 16ms)

+In summary, the difference in mechanism is very similar to the differences between traditional CGI vs. FCGI

 # DRILL BABY DRILL